Garee/ray-tracer/README.md

 # Ray Tracer

-A Ray Tracer implementation using JavaScript and WebGL.
+A Ray Tracer implementation using JavaScript and Canvas.

 ## What's That?